title

 CIVIL WAR in the UNITED STATES (11 of 12)

 Fighting was becoming an everyday business for Grant's men, without the break to peaceful camp life of the previous three years.
-Grant's army moved around Richmond, on its eastern side, driving toward Petersburg, a communications and railway center, twenty-two miles to its south.
-At Cold Harbor, east of Richmond, he clashed with Lee, who was short of men but dug in at a concave position.
+Grant's army moved around Richmond, on its eastern side, driving toward Petersburg, a communications and railway center, twenty-two miles south of Richmond.
+At Cold Harbor, about ten miles northeast of Richmond, he clashed with Lee, who was short of men but dug in at a concave position.
 Grant sent his men against it, and with the superiority of the defense, and what is said to have been the greatest firepower that an assaulting force had ever faced, Lee's troops obliterated the assault.
-In the murderous cross fire, Grant was said to have lost over 7,000 men in just eight minutes.
-A recent estimate holds it at around 3,500. [note] Lee lost less than 1,500 men.
-Grant was stopped.
-He was dismayed by his losses.
+In the murderous crossfire, Grant was said to have lost over 7,000 men in just eight minutes.
+A recent estimate holds it at around 3,500. note53 Lee lost less than 1,500 men.
+Grant was dismayed by his losses.
 His subordinate generals thought maybe now he had learned his lesson.
 A reluctance to go to slaughter was developing among his troops.
 Some of them were suffering from shell shock.
 And days later some newspapers responded to the Battle of Cold Harbor with the phrase "butcher Grant."

 In August the Union won the greatest naval contest of the war, at Mobile Bay, Alabama.
 The admiral of a fleet of seven wooden ships, David Farragut, cried "damn the torpedoes, full speed ahead," referring to anchored mines across the channel leading to Mobile.
 There, his sailors and marines, supported by naval bombardment, captured Fort Morgan on August 23, making Union control over the Gulf Coast complete.

 In the North preparations were being made for the presidential campaign that year.
 Northern Democrats favored an immediate end to the war.
 The president of the Confederacy, Jefferson Davis, a Democrat before secession, refused to help the northern Democrats by agreeing to a negotiated end to the war.
-Davis still believed in victory, saying on August 20 that he was open to proposals for peace but "on the basis of our independence."
+He still believed in victory, saying on August 20 that he was open to proposals for peace but "on the basis of our independence" – in a word, succession.
 Lincoln's former general, McClellan, accepted the Democratic Party's nomination for president but rejected the party's peace plank.
 Lincoln's popularity was suffering, and he was being described as a boorish country bumpkin, a third-rate backwoods lawyer and as not knowing how to end the war.
 McClellan was looked to by many as their hope for saving the country.

 Then, after a little more than a month of maneuvering and fighting around Atlanta, Sherman captured the city, depressing Confederates and lifting the spirits of the war-weary in the Union.
-Among Unionists was a new confidence that they would win the war, and Lincoln's prospects of winning the election were much improved.
+Public awareness was moved by the sensational, and among Unionists was a new confidence that they would win the war, and Lincoln's prospects of winning the election were much improved.

-Until mid-October, Sherman rested his men and accumulated supplies.
-He ordered civilians to remove themselves from the city, and, on October 16, he set fire to Atlanta.
-In response to personal pleadings he left 400 structures in tact, including five churches.
+Sherman rested his men and accumulated supplies.
+He ordered civilians to remove themselves from the city and, on October 16, he set fire to Atlanta.
+In response to personal pleadings he left 400 structures intact, including five churches.
 The following day he began a march to the southeast, toward the city of Savannah, by the sea, with an army of 62,000 and 2,500 mules, leaving two army corps behind to chase after his opponent, John Bell Hood, who had returned to fight in Tennessee.
 Sherman was cutting himself from communications with Washington, cutting his supply line from Union territory and planning to live off the land.

 On November 8, Lincoln won re-election, 2.2 million votes to 1.8 million for McClellan, which translated into 212 electoral votes for Lincoln and 21 for McClellan.

-Sherman was destroying everything in a varying width that reached 60 miles wide -- factories, bridges, railroads, public buildings, cotton gins, mills, stores of provisions, standing crops and cattle.
+Sherman was destroying everything in a varying width that reached 60 miles wide – factories, bridges, railroads, public buildings, cotton gins, mills, stores of provisions, standing crops and cattle.
 He fed his troops well.
-War was horror, he believed, and he wanted to convince Confederates sooner rather than later that they should give up their fight.
+He believed that war was horror and he wanted to convince Confederates sooner rather than later that they should give up their fight.
 Following his army were desperados, including some lost Confederates who had given up on the war, taking advantage of an opportunity to loot.

 Where there is no conflict, every encouragement should be given to well-disposed and peaceful inhabitants to resume their usual pursuits.
 Families should be disturbed as little as possible in their residences, and tradesman allowed the free use of their shops, tools, etc.; churches, schools, and all places of amusement and recreation, should be encouraged, and streets and roads made perfectly safe to persons in their pursuits.

 In January, transportation problems and successful blockades were creating severe shortages of food and supplies in the Confederacy.
 Starving soldiers were deserting Lee's forces.
-Desperate, Jefferson Davis approved the arming of slaves as a means of augmenting the Confederacy's shrinking army, but the measure was not put into effect.
+Jefferson Davis approved the arming of slaves as a means of augmenting the Confederacy's shrinking army, but the measure was not put into effect.
 As many leaders do when facing military defeat, Davis was becoming delusional.
 He believed that however overwhelmed militarily, the Confederacy could live on as long as its people refused to submit.
-He was hoping for too much.
-A people could either extend military operations through guerrilla warfare or they could integrate their lives with economic circumstances that included cooperation with their victorious former enemy.
-Usually people opted for economic survival rather than guerrilla warfare.